xames3/smart/docs/source/index.rst

 ..
 Author: Akshay Mestry <xa@mes3.dev>
 ..
 Created on: 22 February, 2025
 ..
-Last updated on: 01 November, 2025
+Last updated on: 02 November, 2025

 :orphan:
 :og:title: Akshay's Corner
-:og:description: A corner for studying, mentorship, and resourceful teaching :og:type: website
+:og:description: A corner on the internet.
+:og:type: website
-:fb:title: What do you think?
+:prompt: What do you think?
-:fb:description: I'd genuinely love to hear your suggestions and takes, or
+:promptdesc: I'd genuinely love to hear your suggestions and takes, or even a
-    even a recommendation for a great film!
+    recommendation for a great film!
-:fb:submit: Share your thoughts
+:submitbtn: Share your thoughts

 .. _home-page: